1998–99 NBA lockout: Reaction and aftermath

-The lockout prompted indifference among most American sports fans, who thought that greed was shown by both sides; the latter was a similar sentiment to what fans voiced during the 1994–95 Major League Baseball strike.
-A CBS News–New York Times poll conducted in October 1998 showed that, while most fans' opinion of professional basketball was unaffected by the work stoppage, 29 percent reported that their views had become more negative.
-The same poll showed that fans backed the NBPA in the dispute by a 36–29 margin, while the general public supported the owners 24 percent to 22 percent.
-One-quarter of basketball fans who responded to the poll stated that they did not know enough about the lockout to give an opinion, along with 45 percent of the general public.
+The lockout prompted indifference among most American sports fans, who thought that greed was shown by both sides, a similar sentiment to what fans voiced during the 1994–95 Major League Baseball strike.
+A CBS News–New York Times poll conducted in October 1998 showed that, while most fans' opinion of professional basketball was unaffected by the work stoppage, 29% reported that their views had become more negative.
+The same poll showed that fans backed the NBPA in the dispute by a 36–29 margin, while the general public supported the owners 24% to 22%.
+One-quarter of basketball fans who responded to the poll stated that they did not know enough about the lockout to give an opinion, along with 45% of the general public.
 Media members were frequently critical of the owners and players.
 Sportswriter Tony Kornheiser described the labor dispute as one "between tall millionaires and short millionaires."
 An article in Newsweek termed the lockout "an incomprehensible and unconscionable dispute between rival gangs of millionaires".
 Time's Bill Saporito believed that each side was damaged by the lockout, in terms of financial losses and negative publicity.
 Stern said that he had made concessions in the agreement, while Hunter said that the parties "both blinked."

 From a broader labor perspective, Hayden commented that the lockout was "rather pedestrian" and "made no noteworthy contributions to legal doctrine."
 He considered the NBPA to be a union that had more power, and a greater ability to enter a labor dispute, than most other labor organizations, which he believed to hold weaker positions comparatively.
 In addition, Hayden noted that a contrast existed between the work activities of regular workers and NBA players, as perceived by typical employees, and that "the NBA lockout may have strengthened the view of many that unions are out of touch with their lives and thus have little to offer them."